Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Weakening of bone and cartilage tissue caused by infectious diseases.

-More often this disease appears in people with a sedentary lifestyle.
-There are cases when the disease develops with excessive physical exertion or with a “back breakdown”.
-The appearance of the disease was also noted with hypothermia and the use of certain medications (such syndromes are called pseudoradicular).
+More often, this disease appears in people with a sedentary lifestyle.
+There have been cases where the disease develops due to excessive physical exertion or a “back injury.”
+The appearance of the disease during hypothermia and the use of certain medications was also noted (such syndromes are called pseudoradicular).

-The pain begins to spread to the outgoing nerves, which leads to symptoms similar to organ dysfunction.
-For example, radicular syndrome in the chest gives the impression of developing angina.
+The pain begins to spread into the exiting nerves, resulting in symptoms similar to organ dysfunction.
+For example, radicular syndrome in the chest area gives the impression of developing angina.

-As for the classification, there are no specific classes of the disease.
+As for classification, there are no specific classes of the disease.
 The disease is divided conditionally, starting from the affected areas of the spine.
-This classification denotes a disease:
+This classification designates the disease:

 Less commonly, the disease affects the sacrum and coccyx, which excludes these parts from the classification.
-Informally, pathology is classified according to the degree of complexity.
-Sometimes pathology is equated with acquired and congenital, although such a division is quite rare, since the disease is predominantly acquired.
-Of all the above departments, the violation in this area is the most common.
+Informally, pathology is classified by degree of complexity.
+Sometimes pathology is equated to acquired and congenital, although such a division is quite rare, since the disease is predominantly acquired.
+Of all the departments listed, violations in this area are the most common.

 • Read also: